aurelia/aurelia/docs/user-docs/developer-guides/migrating-to-aurelia-2/README.md

   <au-compose component.bind="...">
   ```

+- In Aurelia 2, all bindings are passed through to the underlying custom element
+composition, so `view-model.ref` no longer means getting a reference to the composer, but the composed view model instead.

 Read more about dynamic composition in v2 in this [dynamic composition doc](../../getting-to-know-aurelia/dynamic-composition.md) and [dynamic ui composition doc](../../app-basics/dynamic-ui-composition.md).

 ## General changes